Freeport, Texas

-Freeport is a city in Brazoria County, Texas, United States, located on the Gulf of Mexico.
-According to the 2020 census, the city population was 10,696, down from 12,049 in 2010.
+Freeport is a city in Brazoria County, Texas, United States, located on the Gulf of Mexico, founded in 1912.
+According to the 2020 census, the city population was 10,696, down from 12,049 in 2010, where Hispanic or Latino were 52% of the population.

+Freeport's economic growth began in 1939 with the construction of Dow Chemical Company facilities, which remain its largest employer and are the largest integrated chemical manufacturing facility in the United States.